ayman/textr/README.md

 [PPP57]: https://petapixel.com/2016/03/20/ep-57-strobist-david-hobby-sticks-consumers/

 There are a few settings for the plug-in which you'll have to tune.
-I'll get to those later
+I'll get to those later.
+In the screenshot above it doesn't pick up the jersey words or any words or letters that are kinda tilted.
+I assume Google's Cloud Vision will get better over time, but for now, bib numbers and text in general should be *mostly* upright to work.

 ## How to use this plug-in